harenbergsd/ett-vid-clipper/README.md

 ## Other notes

-* This method is not perfect (even though it works reasonably well).
-If the point ends with the ball still bouncing on the table, this method thinks the point is still happening.
-Or, if someone is hitting a ball in between matches, we'd pick that up as a point as well.
-* I would have liked to have a more accurate count of the number of shots, but I could not figure out how to do this cleanly in the amount of time I spent on this project.
-Without a more complex model, it's tough to disambiguate the ball hitting the paddle vs. the ball hitting the table vs. the ball hitting the floor.
 * Re-encoding the video kills the runtime.
 This is why we find the nearest keyframe to the starting timestamp of a clip.
 Generating video clips is free if you don't have to re-encode, but that requires having enough keyframes to where you don't need to do it.
 AI led me astray trying to re-encode small pieces and stitch them together, but that route never panned out :).
 I think it's basically re-encode everything or nothing, and everything will be painful.